wangziqi2013/wangziqi2013.github.io/_posts/2020-12-14-store-atomicity.markdown

 1. What if there are multiple forwarding store-load pairs on different addresses?
 Are later loads are treated as speculative, or are forwarded loads start a new gate?

+2. It seems that loads are still delayed, the ROB is still stalled.
+I might be wrong, but I cannot see any significant performance improvement this can bring us compared with stalling the forwarding load.
+Maybe there are some overlapping between the draining of the store buffer, and the execution of the next load (as well as the gap between the forwarded load and the second load).

 This paper proposes a microarchitectural improvement for enforcing store atomicity.
 Store atomicity, as the paper shows in later sections, if violated, can make the processor vulnerable to a class of memory consistency problems